-A former soldier is reminded of the comfort Guideposts brought him during his stint in Vietnam.
+A former soldier is reminded of the comfort Guideposts brought him in Vietnam.

 Fresh out of high school I went down to the Army recruiting station in Rockford, Illinois, and enlisted.
 It was 1966 and the U.S. was fighting a controversial war in Vietnam.
 But I felt a duty to serve my country, just as my father and grandfather had.